 We hinted at a custom project a couple of weeks ago that really made our hearts sing.
 And now, here it is - a finished project.

-It's a stool with ancient heritage and timeless design.
-(Right up our alley!)
+It's a stool with both heritage and timeless design.

 In 1891 an ancient Nordic folding chair was found in a burial mound in Vamdrup, Denmark.
 It's called the Guldhøj chair, meaning 'Gold Hill' and is one of the oldest and most well-preserved pieces of furniture to have ever been found, dating back to the Scandinavian Bronze Age (1400 BC).